How Contact Tracing Works And How It Can Help Reopen The Country

 The broad social distancing measures in place now for most of the country are a kind of mass quarantine — in contrast, contact tracing can allow a more targeted group of people to quarantine while the rest of society begins to open up, Engel says.

-Right now in hotspots like New York City, contact tracing isn't really happening.
+Right now in hot spots like New York City, contact tracing isn't really happening.
 "It's just not feasible to take in literally thousands of new infections a day that are being discovered in the community — the workforce isn't there," Engel says.
 But "when the numbers begin to become more manageable," he says, contact tracing will be key to end the lockdown.

 In other words, says Michaud, contact tracing is especially helpful at the flatter ends of the epidemic curve — at the beginning, and after the peak as case counts go down.